SahilS19/SahilS19/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Frontend web development...
-- 🌱 I’ve recently completed B.Tech - Information Technology in 2025.
+- 🌱 I recently completed my B.Tech in Information Technology in 2025.
 - 👯 I’m looking to collaborate on new ideas for startups and new technologies
 - 💬 Ask me about ...
 - 📫 How to reach me: